Morgananyula5/SEA-text-to-speech-translation-app/README.md

 I recommend if the code fails on the website link,you can try deploying through render or pythoneverywhere.

+code can still be ran and deployed using vs code, download python extension and install the necessary imports and libraries.

 website link: Running on http://127.0.0.1:10000 screenshot link: https://snipboard.io/T9USRC.jpg